top of page

 3. Long-term psychological trauma, including PTSD

-Knife crime also damages entire communities, creating fear, mistrust, and social unrest.
-The more knife crime occurs in an area, the more unsafe people feel, leading to a breakdown in community cohesion.
+Knife crime also damages entire communities.
+It creates fear, mistrust, and social unrest.
+The more knife crime occurs in an area, the more unsafe people feel.
+This leads to a breakdown in community cohesion.

 Taking Another Person’s Life